How to Send Data Arrays with Automation 360

 <!--{% if loop.last or loop.index is divisible by(columns) %}-->

 Switch to the template editing mode.
-Open your template’s source code.
+Open your source template code.

-An example of a template with a table layout added to its source code:
+Here is a template example after adding a table layout to the source code.